Adaptive Scales of Spatial Integration and Response Latencies in a Critically-Balanced Model of the Primary Visual Cortex: Results

-To test how the response of a single neuron in the network varies with both the strength and length of the input, we select a center neuron at index c and then calculate, for a range of input strengths, the response of the neuron as a function of input length around it.
-Formally, for each input strength level $B\in\mathbb{R}$, we solve (\ref{CritFixedPoint}) for
+To test how the response of a single neuron in the network varies with both the strength and length of the input, we select a \textit{center neuron} at index c and then calculate, for a range of input strengths, the response of the neuron as a function of input length around it.
+Formally, for each input strength level $B\in\mathbb{R}$, we solve (\ref{CritFixedPoint}) for:

-where $k=1,...,N$, {$v\in\mathbb{C}^{N}$} describes the the spatial shape of the input, and \emph{$2l+1$} is the length of the input in number of neurons.
-The response of the center neuron is taken as the modulus of $Z_{c}$, where $Z$ is the activity vector, and we focus on the case where $\omega$ is an eigenfrequency of $A$ and $v$ the corresponding eigenvector.
+where $k=0,...,N-1$, {$v\in\mathbb{C}^{N}$} describes the spatial shape of the input, and \emph{$2l+1$} is the length of the input in number of neurons.
+The response of the center neuron is taken as the modulus of $Z_{c}$, and we focus on the case where $\omega$ is an eigenfrequency of $A$ and $v$ the corresponding eigenvector.

-The result for a 1-D checkerboard network of 64 neurons is shown in Figure \ref{fig:Input-Length-Response-Curves}.
-Here we fix a\emph{ }center neuron and sweep across a small range of eigenfrequencies $\omega$ of $A$.
+The results for a 1-D checkerboard network of 64 neurons is shown in Fig \ref{fig3}.
+Here we fix a center neuron and sweep across a small range of eigenfrequencies $\omega$ of $A$.
 The curves from bottom to top correspond to an ascending order of base-2 exponentially distributed input strengths $C=2^{i}$.
 For all eigenfrequencies, the peak of the response curves shift towards larger input lengths as the input strength decreases.
-In fact, for very weak input, the response curves rise monotonically over the entire range of input lengths without ever reaching a maximum in this small finite network.
-This is in contrast to the strong input response curves, which always reach a maximum but, depending on the eigenfrequency, exhibit varying degrees of response suppression beyond it.
+In fact, for very weak input, the response curves rise monotonically over the entire range of input lengths without ever reaching a maximum in this finite network.
+This is in contrast to the response curves corresponding to strong input, which always reach a maximum but, depending on the eigenfrequency, exhibit varying degrees of response suppression beyond the maximum.
 This is consistent with variability of response suppression in primary visual cortex studies \cite{kapadia1999dynamics,sceniak1999contrast}.
-In Figure \ref{fig:Input-Length-Response-Curves}, eigenfrequencies $\omega=1.92, 1.96, 1.99$ show the greatest amount of suppression while the others display little to none.
+In Fig \ref{fig3}, eigenfrequencies $\omega=1.92, 1.96, 1.99$ show the greatest amount of suppression while the others display little to none.